 Yes.
 Orientation is your first official experience as a University of Nevada student and all new students are required to attend.
 At orientation you will learn the essentials of being a student from student life to academic requirements.
 You will become a member of the Wolf Pack community and get to know campus inside and out.
 Additionally, it is the first opportunity you will have to change your class schedule.
 As a new student to the University, orientations is a must for a successful transition.

 Orientation is designed for new students, and any guests will be directed to the Parent and Family Orientation program.
 All guests must be registered for the program which is designed specifically for parents/guardians.
 As a result, guests are separated from students for the majority of the two-day program and are not able to share an overnight room with students.

-In order to sign up for ORIENTATION, students need to have:
+In order to sign up for ORIENTATION, first-year students need to have:

-If you are receiving and error message when attempting to Sign Up:
+If you are receiving an error message when attempting to Sign Up:

 If you are having trouble using the Online Registration System, you should call the Office of New Student Initiatives at (775) 784-4306 or email firstname.lastname@example.org.
 Please be ready to explain the problem you have encountered so we may assist you more effectively.